Definition

 Is Moore’s Law Finally Ending?

-The slowing of Moore’s law has prompted many to ask, “Is Moore’s law finally ending?
+The slowing of Moore’s law has prompted many to ask, “Is Moore’s law finally ending?"
 This, in fact, is not occurring.
-While Moore’s law is still delivering exponential improvements, the results are being delivered at a slower pace.
-The pace of technology innovation is NOT slowing down, however.
+While Moore’s law is still delivering exponential improvements, the results are being achieved at a slower pace.
+However, the pace of technology innovation is NOT slowing down.
 Rather, the explosion of hyperconnectivity, big data, and artificial intelligence applications has increased the pace of innovation and the need for “Moore’s law-style” improvements in delivered technology.

 For many years, scale complexity drove Moore’s law and the semiconductor industry’s exponential technology growth.
-As the ability to scale a single chip slows, the industry is finding other methods of innovation to maintain exponential growth.
+As the ability to scale a single chip slows, the industry is finding other methods of innovation to maintain exponential growth, ensuring that technological advancements continue to progress and meet the demands of the future.

 Continue Reading